microsoft/PowerToys/COMMUNITY.md

 Jay has helped triaging, discussing, creating a substantial number of issues and PRs.

 ### [@jefflord](https://github.com/Jjefflord) - Jeff Lord
-Jeff added in multiple new features into Keyboard manager such as key chord support and launching apps.
-He also did multiple features/fixes to PowerToys.
+Jeff added in multiple new features into Keyboard manager, such as key chord support and launching apps.
+He also contributed multiple features/fixes to PowerToys.

 ### [@TheJoeFin](https://github.com/TheJoeFin) - [Joe Finney](https://joefinapps.com)
 Joe has helped triaging, discussing, issues as well as fixing bugs and building features for Text Extractor.